Legal Advice for Compensation Insurance Claims & TPD Payouts

 Insurance icon for car accident injury claim

-When you cannot work anymore because of a psychological or physical injury (or both) from a motor vehicle accident, you could claim compensation by making a TPD claim.
-For this type of insurance claim, a successful compensation payout does not depend on who the at-fault driver was.
-Contact our insurance claim lawyers now for a free case evaluation.
+When you cannot work anymore because of a psychological or physical injury (or both) from a motor vehicle accident, you may be eligible for a TPD claim through a super fund.
+Unlike a permanent impairment payout, you do not need to prove who was at fault to receive a compensation payout.
+Our insurance claim lawyers can provide a free case evaluation.
+Call 1800 700 125

 More about TPD Claims >